ColmeSH/utils/readme.md

 - explore changes @ andreafspeziale.github.io/utils

 ## Path
-- make attention to you paths, take a look to the update script and updated it to fit your needs
+- make attention to paths, take a look to the update script and updated it to fit your needs